ctborg/AoC/2023/Day11/README.md

 .........#...
 #....#.......
 ```
 ## Prompt 3
-So for the expandUniverse function, the "doubling" actually means just add a new row to right (if it is a column) or below, (if it is a row).

-This was enough to solve Part 1.
+The `expandUniverse` function effectively doubles a row by adding a new one below, or doubles a column by adding one to the right.
+This adjustment was key for solving Part 1.

 ## Prompt 4
-Good.
-Now modify the expandUniverse function so that instead of adding a another row, each empty row should be replaced with 1000000 empty rows, and each empty column should be replaced with 1000000 empty columns.

-The LLM correctly calls out the issue with memory usage, and provides a theoretical solution.
+Further modify `expandUniverse` so that it replaces each empty row and column with 1,000,000 of their kind, instead of just doubling.
+This leads to a discussion about memory usage and a theoretical solution is provided.

 ## Prompt 5

-You're correct in your assumption.
-The expanded rows and columns contain no galaxies.
-Rewrite the program with this in mind.
+Acknowledging that the expanded rows and columns lack galaxies, the program needs rewriting with this consideration.

 ## Prompt 6
-(off by one error)
-Okay, that's not quite right.
-Let's try two examples if we were to expand by 10, then the value should be 1030.
-If we were to expand by 100, then the value should be 8410.

-That was enough to get the second gold star.
+A minor correction is needed.
+For instance, if expansion is by 10, the correct value is 1030.
+For an expansion of 100, it should be 8410.
+These adjustments led to achieving the second gold star.